raspberrypilearning/3D-scene/en/step_5.md

 <div class="scratch-preview">
   <iframe src="https://scratch.mit.edu/projects/445055782/embed" allowtransparency="true" width="485" height="402" frameborder="0" scrolling="no" allowfullscreen></iframe>
 </div>
+--- /no-print ---

 --- task ---
 Once you have your `layers`{:class="block3looks"} set up, use the `Go [backward v] (1) layers`{:class="block3looks"} or `Go [forward v] (1) layers`{:class="block3looks"} to change whether your sprites are behind or in front!
 --- /task ---

 You can also use the  `layer`{:class="block3looks"} blocks while your code is running, to  automatically change the order of sprites and create the illusion of depth.

+--- no-print ---
 Click the green flag on the project below and notice how the cat goes behind one tree, but in front of another:

 **Depth with Layers**: [See inside](https://scratch.mit.edu/projects/445072215/editor){:target="_blank"}

 <div class="scratch-preview">
   <iframe src="https://scratch.mit.edu/projects/445072215/embed" allowtransparency="true" width="485" height="402" frameborder="0" scrolling="no" allowfullscreen></iframe>
 </div>
+--- /no-print ---

 --- task ---